DariusGarcia/Cryptonite/README.md

 Side project that will let users create their own account and add cryptos to their watch list.

-Real time data from Coin API.
+Real time data from CoinAPI.io

 Login Screen: